mis à jour

 The working schedule is about 5 hours/day and 5 days/week.

 And what about meals?
-I provide provisions for you to cook your own meals -- a self-service breakfast and light dinner on working days.
-For the main midday meal, it can vary depending on how many people are present and my own schedule.
-On occasion I will cook up something delicious for us, but mostly you will cook your own meal from the pantry and fridge.
-If there are several Workawayers, we can rotate the cooking schedule.
+I provide food for you to prepare your meals, and when time permits I like to cook up something delicious for everyone.
+But mostly you will be cooking yourself from the pantry and fridge.
+If there are several Workawayers, it often happens that they share the cooking schedule.

 The town of Cadiar is a 6 minute drive down the hill if you want to check out our local Carrefour supermarket and other shops.